ztaira/hackaweek/README.md

 # hackaweek
-Hack-A-Week 8.5: An example format for all my hack-a-weeks.
+Hack-A-Week 8.5: An example skeleton for all my hack-a-weeks.

 ### Usage:
 ### Features: